sages-health/openessence/README.md

     sudo docker run -d -p 9000:9000 --restart=always --link elasticsearch:elasticsearch --link redis:redis sageshealth/openessence

 If you need to modify the settings.js for a specific host name, you can include it in the docker container by adding -v conf/settings.js:/code/config/settings.js .
-The config file will get added automatically it you build the container image manually via
+The config file will get added automatically if you build the container image manually via

     sudo docker build -t sageshealth/openessence .